Docs

 TypeScript

-React Components are written in a format named tsx, which is a mix of regular TypeScript and JSX, a syntax extension for JavaScript that allows you to write HTML-like code in your JavaScript files.
-The previous example is written in tsx and returns the code component, directly.
+React components are written in a format called TSX, which is a mix of regular TypeScript and JSX, a syntax extension for JavaScript that allows you to write HTML-like code in your JavaScript files.
+The previous example is written in TSX and returns the code component, directly.

 To see how this works, replicate the original Java example, where the counter value is stored on the server.
 Create a Spring Service annotated with @BrowserCallable that allows you to interact with the server from the client like so: